- What are solar panels, and how do they work?

 With these savings, the average home will break even in 15.66 years, then continue cutting their bills over the rest of the panels’ lifespan, which is usually at least another 10 years.

-This will typically result in a total net saving of £6,405 – and that amount includes the cost of the solar panels.
+This will typically result in a total net saving of £6,405, which includes the cost of the solar panels.

 How big is your solar panel system, and how roughly much did it cost?